Starlink's Best Effort Service is one concept that not a lot of folks don't seem to understand at first glance.

 For one, your name is still on the waiting list, so you can technically consider this a temporary solution for your remote internet needs.

-Also, the service can be paused when not in use, like Starlink RV.
+Also, the service can be paused when not in use, like Starlink roam.

-But when you bring Starlink RV into the picture, things get a lot clearer.
+But when you bring Starlink roam into the picture, things get a lot clearer.

 Despite both having completely different usage scenarios, people often debate as to which one provides the best bang for your buck.